PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

    .. group-tab:: Windows

-      Before opening a Unix terminal on Windows, it is necessary to install a version of it first.
-We recommend `Windows Subsystem for Linux`_ (WSL).
-Please follow these instructions on `installing WSL`_.
+      There are several options for terminals on Windows.

+      * Powershell_ comes pre-installed with Windows.
+These instructions cover `opening Powershell`_.
+We recommend Powershell for a quick start, if you use solely Windows, or if you have not used Unix before.

+      * We recommend `Windows Subsystem for Linux`_ (WSL) if you are familiar with Unix, you use macOS or Linux, or you expect to contribute to PlasmaPy extensively.
+These instructions cover `installing WSL`_.
+If you choose WSL, please follow the tabs for :guilabel:`Linux` in the following sections.

    .. group-tab:: macOS